-- 1) Titles of the three areas for the qualifying examination: - Field 1 (Research Topic) - Field 2 (Period, Area, Genre, or Theoretical Field) - Field 3 (Period, Area, Genre, or Theoretical Field)

-The two exam areas (fields 2 and 3) should be coordinated to minimize unnecessary overlap with one another and with the research topic; and to allow high-level disciplinary or sub-, inter- or transdisciplinary engagements to be evaluated clearly in the oral exam.

-- 2) The name and signature of the Examination Chair (usually the chair of Field 1) - 3) The names of faculty members chairing the other two exam areas.

-Note: Of the three faculty members who will supervise the student's exam areas, only one can be from outside the Department of English (i.e. someone who does not have a joint appointment or co-operating faculty status). - 4) A 3-page (single-spaced) narrative justification that describes the three fields as a coherent program of studies and coordinates their relationship to a tentative dissertation topic.
-If possible, name the faculty member who has tentatively agreed to direct the dissertation. - 5) The reading list for Field 1(60-80 items)
+- 1) Titles of the three areas for the qualifying examination: - Field 1 (Research Topic) - Field 2 (Period, Area, Genre, or Theoretical Field) - Field 3 (Period, Area, Genre, or Theoretical Field) - The two exam areas (fields 2 and 3) should be coordinated to minimize unnecessary overlap with one another and with the research topic; and to allow high-level disciplinary or sub-, inter- or transdisciplinary engagements to be evaluated clearly in the oral exam. - 2) The names and signatures of the Examination Chair (usually the chair of Field 1) and two faculty committee members supervising the other two exam areas.
+Note: Of the three faculty members who will supervise the student's exam areas, only one can be from outside the Department of English (i.e. someone who does not have a joint appointment or cooperating faculty status). - 3) A 3-page (single-spaced) narrative justification that describes the three fields as a coherent program of studies and coordinates their relationship to a tentative dissertation topic.
+If possible, name the faculty member who has tentatively agreed to direct the dissertation. - 4) The reading list for Field 1(60-80 items)